 The next morning (Passion Sunday, March 22) her sister saw a great change in her.
 She asked her what she wished, and Lady Burton answered, "It depends on you whether I receive the Last Sacraments."
 The priest was summoned at once, and administered Extreme Unction and the Holy Viaticum.
 She followed all the prayers, and was conscious to the last.
-When all was over, she howed her head and whispered, "Thank God."
-A smile of peace and trusting came over her face, and with a fairt sign she breathed her last.
-She had heard the "tinking of his camel's bell."
+When all was over, she bowed her head and whispered, "Thank God."
+A smile of peace and trusting came over her face, and with a faint sigh she breathed her last.
+She had heard the "tinkling of his camel's bell."

-She was buried in the little or never at Mortlake one bright spring afternoon, when all Nature seemed waking from its winter sleep.
-She was laid to rest in the Arab tent by the slie of him whom she had loved so dearly, there to sleep with the clust dead until the great Resurrection Day.
-She was haven with all the rites of her Church.
-The softly was taken down to Mort-
+She was buried in the little cemetery at Mortlake one bright spring afternoon, when all Nature seemed waking from its winter sleep.
+She was laid to rest in the Arab tent by the side of him whom she had loved so dearly, there to sleep with the quiet dead until the great Resurrection Day.
+She was buried with all the rites of her Church.
+The coffin was taken down to Mortlake the evening before, and rested before the altar in the little church all night.
+The next morning High Mass was celebrated in the presence of her relatives and friends; and after the Benediction, the procession, headed by the choir singing In Paradiso, wound its way along the path to the mausoleum, where the final ceremony took place.
+As the door was opened, the camel bells began to tinkle, and they continued ringing throughout the ceremony.
+They have never rung since.
+The door of the tent is now closed, and on the opposite page of the marble book which sets forth the deeds and renown of her husband are written these words only:

-THE ROOM IN WHICH LADY BURTON DIED.
+THE ROOM IN WHICH LADY BURTON DIED